gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-04-12-adding-the-move-to-trash-function-to-system-7.md

 ## KeyQuencer, Redux

-I went back to old faithful, KeyQuencer, to see if there was a way I could force Finder to refresh the icon a bit more quickly.
+I went back to old faithful, KeyQuencer, to see if there was a way I could force Finder to refresh the icon more quickly.
 Whilst I was reading the docs I saw the following:

     What Is KeyQuencer?